csswizardry/csswizardry.github.com/case-studies-better-collective.md

 Collective](http://bettercollective.com/).
 Product Manager
-[Alette](https://twitter.com/thealette) got in touch with me asking if I’d like to help them plan out and begin building the UI for the overhaul of their social network, [Betting Expert](http://www.bettingexpert.com/).
+[Alette](https://twitter.com/thealette) got in touch with me asking if I’d like to help them plan out and begin building the UI for the overhaul of their social network, [bettingexpert](http://www.bettingexpert.com/).
 I immediately said yes.

 Alette’s opening emails got me really, really excited.
 I could tell this was